Abhi1264/rhf-sync-url/README.md

 On the first render, the hook:

 1. Reads all query parameters from the URL
-2. Attempts to parse JSON values (for objects/arrays) or uses plain strings (for primitives)
+2. Attempts to decode base64-encoded JSON values (for objects/arrays) or uses plain strings (for primitives)
+3. Falls back to plain JSON parsing for backward compatibility
-3. Sanitizes parsed objects to prevent prototype pollution
+4. Sanitizes parsed objects to prevent prototype pollution
-4. Resets the form with the restored values
+5. Resets the form with the restored values

 ### Bidirectional Sync